 Kids are a lot noisier than adults but they’re less fussy when it comes to interior decor.
 There are tons of ways to please the kiddies with their very own space.
 The mention of having their very own spot will make them squeal with delight, but consider ways to turn the basement into a child-friendly space.

 A Coffee House

 Depending on age, drinking coffee may be inappropriate yet parents may fashion the space into a soda-pop cafe too.
 Fit the area with a sink, dishwasher, coffee grinder and maker.
-Select a theme or color palette, situate stools around a serving bar, and use the rest of the space for tables and chairs.
+Select a theme or colour palette, situate stools around a serving bar, and use the rest of the space for tables and chairs.
 Use the upstairs fridge or mini fridge to serve desserts and keep ice cream handy.

 A Home Theatre

 Kids love pretending, so provide them with their own theatrical stage and production house where they may wear costumes, memorize dialogue, and invite family members to watch live productions.
 Some kids are shy and not the type to put on a show.
 Maybe they could write the dialogue or be in charge of costumes.
-Certain personalities, however, love to be seen and heard, so a home theater is perfect.
+Certain personalities, however, love to be seen and heard, so a home theatre is perfect.

 A Home Gym

 Little kids don’t need to pump iron but there’s no harm in stretching, doing gymnastics, and learning a martial art.
 Use the basement to host punching bags, floor mats, and exercise equipment appropriate for your child’s age.